-The EthicsPoint system is designed for colleagues to report any violation of our stated Code of Conduct, or other concern you may have.
+The EthicsPoint system is designed for employees to report any violation of IFDS (Luxembourg) Standard of Conduct, or other concern you may have.

-If I see a violation, shouldn't I just report it to my manager, Legal, or Human Resources and let them deal with it?
+If I see a violation, shouldn't I just report it to my manager, security, or human resources and let them deal with it?

-When you observe some behavior that you believe violates our code of conduct, we expect you to report it.
-Ideally, you should bring any concerns forward to your direct manager or other member of our management team.
+When you observe some behavior that you believe violates our Standard of conduct, we expect you to report it.
+Ideally, you should bring any concerns forward to your direct manager, or other member of our management team.
 We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner.
 It is for such circumstances that we have partnered with EthicsPoint.
 We would rather you report anonymously than keep the information to yourself.